ragrus-nbl/GoogleIoTCore/README.md

 ## License ##

-The BayeuxClient library is licensed under the [MIT License](./LICENSE)
+The GoogleIoTCore library is licensed under the [MIT License](./LICENSE).